ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 Workforce Clearance Procedure (A) | Implement procedures to determine that the access of a workforce member to electronic protected health information is appropriate.
 Termination Procedures (A) | Implement procedures for terminating access to electronic protected health information when the employment of a workforce member ends or as required by determinations made as specified in paragraph (a)(3)(ii)(B) [Workforce Clearance Procedures] of this section.

-Provata Health, Inc. has policies in place that require workforce members requesting access to ePHI to submit an authorization form that is signed and acknowledges their responsibility of safeguarding ePHI.
+Provata Health has policies in place that require workforce members requesting access to ePHI to submit an authorization form that is signed and acknowledges their responsibility of safeguarding ePHI.
 The form must also be approved by the Security Officer.
 Once signed and approved, then the individual will be provisioned access to systems deemed business necessary.
 All Access to ePHI is based on minimum necessary requirements and least privilege.
 Provata Health cannot access ePHI unless customers explicitly grant access.

 Provata Health policies define the immediate removal of access once an employee has been terminated, with the Security Officer responsible for terminating the access.
 Once HR initiates the termination process the termination checklist is referenced to ensure necessary actions are taken to remove systems and facilities access.